Logmanager documentation

 Editing a syslog output

-Editing of the syslog output can be started by clicking on the blue pencil icon, which is shown at the end of the row.
+Editing of the syslog output can be started by clicking the blue pencil icon, which is shown at the end of the row.

 Editing a syslog output